groupe-edf/windows-cloud-plugin/README.md

 JNLP must be enabled on Jenkins.

 **Make sure you have WinRM configured on your server with NTLM or Basic authentication.**
 See [Microsoft documentation](https://docs.microsoft.com/en-us/windows/win32/winrm/installation-and-configuration-for-windows-remote-management)

 Java must be installed on the server and included in Path environment variable.

-This plugin has been tested on a WMWare virtual machine with Windows Server 2012 R2.
+This plugin has been tested on a VMware virtual machine with Windows Server 2012 R2.

 ### WinRM Authorization Configuration